spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore.md

 A backup is a persistent state of Kubernetes resources, ranging from objects such as Pods, DaemonSets, and Services to persistent volumes.
 A backup allows you to save the current state of a cluster and restore it at a later point in time if needed.
 You can restore a backup to the same or a different cluster.

-You can schedule and take a backup of a specific cluster or an entire [Workspace](/workspace).
-You can also maintain multiple backups of a cluster or a workspace.
+You can schedule a backup of a specific cluster or an entire [workspace](/workspace).
+You can also maintain multiple backups of a cluster or workspace.

 <br />

 ## Get Started

 To get started with creating a backup, check out the [Add a Backup Location using Static Credentials](/clusters/cluster-management/backup-restore/add-backup-location-static) or [Add a Backup Location using Dynamic Credentials](/clusters/cluster-management/backup-restore/add-backup-location-dynamic) guide.

 <br />

 <InfoBox>

-If you are using a Workspace, refer to the [Manage Palette Workspace](/workspace/workload-features#managepaletteworkspace) guide to learn more about backup and restore actions for a workspace.
+If you are using a workspace, refer to the [Manage Palette Workspace](/workspace/workload-features#managepaletteworkspace) guide to learn more about backup and restore actions for a workspace.

 </InfoBox>